Syllabus for Music 3: Fundamentals of Music

 Final project: The final project will consist of a composition in the style of a song, with a melody accompanied by harmony.
 You must complete a final project in order to pass the class.

 Class participation: Much of the learning in class will come from in-class group activities and discussions.
 Your attendance and conscientious participation will benefit not only yourself but others in the class.
-Therefore, unexcused absences after the first three will result in reduction in points of your final grade.
+Therefore, each unexcused absence after the first three will result in a reduction of 3 points from your final grade.
 Reasons for excused absences include college isolation, illness, family death, and religious holidays.
 Please do not attend class if you have any symptoms of illness.
 Reasons for unexcused absences include travel for clinic or athletics, grad school visits, and airline schedules for spring break.
 Also, in order to fully facilitate everyone's participation in discussions when we are face to face, there will be no open laptops during class except when required for an in-class activity.
 And please make sure your cell phones are switched off.

 Accommodations: Harvey Mudd College strives to make all learning experiences as accessible as possible.
 If you need accommodations for a documented disability, please talk to me or contact the Office of Accessible Education (ability@ hmc.edu).
 You will find information about accessibility resources on the college website: https://www.hmc.edu/ability.